 I adore summer berries: whole, sliced, frozen and plunked into lemonade, crushed in a cocktail, blended into a smoothie, simmered into a jelly or jam.
+Oh, and then there’s my favorite Strawberry Bread, Strawberry Rhubarb Mini-pies, and my Blueberry Lemon Bread recipes!
 With all the ways to use them, I’m amazed at all the times I’ve had to throw moldy berries away.
 Until I learned this trick.

 Berry wash Simply mix one part white vinegar and five parts cool water.
 Soak the berries for a couple of minutes, then remove them to dry on paper towels, or spin them for fifteen seconds in a salad spinner.
 While they’re drying, wash the container they came in using the vinegar mix, too.
 Be sure to toss out any padding that came in the container, and replace it with a clean paper towel.
 Once your berries are dry, return them to the container and store them in the fridge.
 Change the towel when it gets moist and your berries will stay fresh up to two weeks.

 Still have berries left?
 Berries freeze well when placed on a baking sheet with plenty of room between them.
 Once they’re frozen solid, pop them into a freezer bag and store for another day.
+(See How To Freeze Produce for other ways to save fruit and vegetables.)
 Or, forego the freezer and slice them, then add 1/4 cup of sugar for every 1 cup of berries.
 Stir gently and store in an air-tight container in the fridge where they’ll stay good for several more days.